 -

-Napoleon III Bedroom, second half of the 19th century.
-Bedroom consisting of a one-door wardrobe with a mirror, a dressing table-desk with three drawers in front and another three behind a door, in addition to the two under the mirror, a “boat”-style bed and a four-drawer bedside table.
-All the decorative elements of the set refer to models from classical antiquity, clearly marking the belonging of the works to the style known as Napoleon III, as it was during his reign (1852-1870) that he reigned in France at its peak.
-Wardrobe 110x 46 x260 (interior with 5 shelves, interior drawer, and exterior drawer) Chest of drawers 108 x 52 x101+ 115 Bedside table 44x32.5x 100 Bed 210 x 135 x 128 for 115 x 190 mattress.
-Erable wood, pine wood interiors, stained moldings
+Napoleon III bedroom, second half of the 19th century.
+The bedroom comprises a single-door wardrobe with a mirror, a dressing table/desk with three drawers in front and three more behind a door, in addition to the two under the mirror, a ship-style bed, and a four-drawer bedside table.
+All the decorative elements of the set are reminiscent of classical antiquity, clearly indicating that the pieces belong to the Napoleon III style, as it reached its peak in France during his reign (1852-1870).
+Wardrobe 110x46x260 (interior with 5 shelves, interior drawer, and exterior drawer) Chest of drawers 108 x 52 x 101 + 115 Bedside table 44x32.5x100 Bed 210 x 135 x 128 for a 115 x 190 mattress.
+Maple wood, pine wood interiors, stained moldings

 ANTIQUES